-If you are having trouble with the course material or are falling behind in your work, please contact the course instructor as soon as possible.
-We can only help you if the lines of communication are open.
+Communication with the instructor: Please do not hesitate to e-mail me or come to office hours if you would like to discuss course material.
+I will make every effort to respond to e-mails within 24 hours (weekends excepted).
+If you are having trouble with the course material or are falling behind in your work, please contact me as soon as possible.
+I can only help you if the lines of communication are open.